 - Researching the Law

-The paralegal certificate at UCLA is offered by the Business, Management, and Legal Programs Department of UCLA’s continuing education branch called UCLA Extension.
+The paralegal certificate at the University of California-Los Angeles (UCLA) is offered by the Business, Management, and Legal Programs Department of UCLA’s continuing education branch called UCLA Extension.
 The program is offered at both the Westwood and downtown Los Angeles campuses and is open to students who already have a bachelor’s degree.
 The program is approved by the ABA and delivered in two formats.
-The five-month format requires students to attend classes Monday through Friday each morning, while the 11-month program is run during two evenings per week.
+The five-month format requires students to attend classes Monday through Friday each morning, while the 11-month program takes place on two evenings per week.
 Students in both formats take the same courses, including Legal Research, Contracts, and Civil Procedures.
 Start dates are offered during the Fall, Winter, and Spring terms with information sessions held throughout the year to help potential applicants learn more about the program and career opportunities.

 Pace University offers a paralegal certificate program for working adults who are already working in a law office or who wish to change careers.
 Admission is open to all applicants who have a high school diploma or GED and are 18 years of age or older.
 The five-course curriculum encompasses a wide range of topics such as real estate, mortgages, estates, trusts, wills, and torts.
 Courses are taken part-time on Saturdays or two evenings per week.
 The skills-based curriculum aims to prepare competent legal assistants with hands-on experience.

-For students who may want an online program with more structure, the paralegal certificate program at Boston University provides a fully-online learning experience with a module format.
+For students who may want an online program with more structure, the paralegal certificate program at Boston University’s Center for Professional Education (CPE) provides a fully-online learning experience with a module format.
 Students must take seven required two-week modules and submit assignments on time during each module.
-Modules include Legal Research, Technology and the Paralegal, and Litigation.
+Modules include Legal Research; Technology and the Paralegal; and Litigation.
 Six start dates are offered throughout the year and the certificate program is typically completed in 14 weeks.
 Prospective students are invited to take a free online learning course tour to decide whether the format is a good fit.
 While a degree or work experience is not required, it is recommended that applicants have either an undergraduate degree or several years of work experience, as well as basic computer and internet proficiencies.

 Jobs with a Paralegal Certificate